pnp/blog/content/post/struggling-with-using-spfx-on-sharepoint-2016-let-me-help.md

 some details...
 Create a directory for your web part project and cd into that directory.
-This could be the name of your solution or even just
+This could be the name of your solution or even just "WebParts".
-\"WebParts\".
 Think about how you want to organize your code.
 Do you want a separate solution per web part or do you want to be able to have several web parts within one project in the future.
 The former makes it so a change to one web part does not require all to be re-deployed.
 The